trzecieu/emscripten-docker/emscripten.md

 ## History
 <sub>(Please note that following history refers only to the history of this Docker Image and how it was build / what includes.
 For release notes of emscripten, please follow https://emscripten.org)</sub>

+* **1.38.34**: Cumulative change
+[#45](https://github.com/trzecieu/emscripten-docker/issues/45)[#46](https://github.com/trzecieu/emscripten-docker/issues/46) Adopt image to new Emscripten SDK
+  * Starting from 1.38.33 Emscripten has switched project build system to waterfall, which has introduced some complication to building the image.
+The main problem was that no longer was possible to compile Emscripten from sources, with making sure that we have exactly the same components like Emscripten was released.
+For the instance WebAssembly/binaryen repo wasn't tagged with Emscripten version anymore.

-* **1.38.33**: [#44](https://github.com/trzecieu/emscripten-docker/issues/44) Significant refactoring of base image emscripten-slim.
+[#44](https://github.com/trzecieu/emscripten-docker/issues/44) Significant refactoring of base image emscripten-slim.
 Please visit issue, to get extended context and motivation.
   * Improvements:
     * `/emsdk_portable` is fully moveable folder that can be used as a `COPY --from` source of multi stage build
     * `/emsdk_portable/dockerfiles` contains Dockerfile sources used to compile a particular image - so that it should be fairly easy to replicate and inspect content of images
     * `emsdk` should be fully functional tool now, so that can be used for upgrading bundled emscripten SDK or to install extra tools
-    * Even further size optimization (From ~190MB to ~160MB) by:
+    * Even further size optimization for slim image (From ~190MB to ~160MB) by:
       * stripping out symbols from node.js and emscripten-clang tools
       * change base image to `debiang:stretch-slim`
       * remove non-essential files from emscripten folder